HCLIP Banner Image

 The Harris County Leadership Internship Program (HCLIP), led by Commissioner Rodney Ellis, connects young adults interested in leadership development, community, and public service to career opportunities.
 HCLIP is designed for youth aged 18 and over pursuing post-secondary opportunities who have an interest in leadership and public service.
 Through HCLIP, students will immerse themselves in local government programs, policies, and issues as they build professional skills for their future careers.
 HCLIP is committed to recruiting students from diverse educational, economic, racial, and ethnic backgrounds that reflect the diversity of the residents Harris County serves.
 Harris County Precinct One will make HCLIP a best-in-class summer internship program for public service.

 HCLIP evolved from the historic Leadership Experience & Employment Program (LEE Program) that offered young adults work and career development opportunities every summer for thirty-eight years.
 Founded by Harris County Commissioner El Franco Lee, the LEE Program ensured that youth experienced leadership training and professional development through real-world work experiences in partnership with Harris County and local public service organizations.
-HCLIP’s funding partnership with the Street Olympics builds on the legacy of the LEE Program and ensures that the future of public service remains strong.
+HCLIP’s funding partnership with the One for All Foundation builds on the legacy of the LEE Program and ensures that the future of public service remains strong.

 Harris County Leadership Internship Program (HCLIP) Program Details